amalatak/Notes/Software/Web Development/HTML.md

 </ul>
 ```

+Lists can be nested in list item elements.
 ### Images
 Images can be inserted into pages, but require some mandatory attributes.
 It's also worth noting that there is no closing tag for an image.